DannyTravis/bugbox/README.md

 bugs will have a title, description, reportedDate, and in some cases a closedDate.

-Notes about a paticular bug can be attached to the bug by the bugId.
+Notes about a particular bug can be attached to the bug by the bugId.
 These notes are intended to be an active record providing detailed steps towards the bugs resolution.
 Therefore we do not want to support deleting notes or bugs.

-Once a bug has been closed, The bug should be uneditable and should also disable adding additional notes.
+Once a bug has been closed, The bug should be un-editable and should also disable adding additional notes.

 ### Rules
 The boss is a stickler for quality code and is expecting the server to be written following the MVC Standards practiced in Dotnet.
 Keeping this in mind you will need to have the following files for both the Bugs and their Notes.